How to Fix Poor Organisational Communication in Your Workplace in 6 Easy Steps

 - Create guidelines for employees on the use of communication tools (include recommendations on how to avoid information overload, such as using filters or limiting the number of sources of information)

-- Provide resources to employees, such as access to productivity tools or software that can help them manage their workload and organise information
+- Provide resources to employees, such as access to productivity tools or software that can help them manage their workload and organize information

 - Encourage collaboration and sharing of information between team members